 2 breakfasts for $3.59

-The total cost of one month of breakfasts, before taxes = $39.44
+The total cost of one month of these breakfasts, before taxes, is $39.44

 If it is during the school year, and you are financially pressed, your children will probably qualify for free and reduced lunches at school.
 This will free up a little more money for the food basket.
 However, in summer time you will need to plan for lunches including the children.

 - Ramen noodles @ .21 a packet are hard to beat for cheap.